evidentlyai/evidently/docs/book/installation/install-evidently.md

 !pip install evidently
 ```

+**Note**.
 There is no need to enable nbextension for this case. `Evidently` uses an alternative way to display visuals in the hosted notebooks.
+Note that you will need to **explicitly specify the inline method** in your code when calling the Report or Test Suite.
 Consult [this section](../integrations/notebook-environments.md) for help.
+If you face issues, you can get the output as a separate HTML file and view it in a browser.

 ## Windows